 - What about sustainability?
 Consumers are demanding more and more from the foods they eat, and companies are being forced to respond.
 It is in the best interest of every farmer to grow sustainably to maintain the value of their land.
 Do farmers have the right tools or technology?

 - The “free from” movement is also taking shape — free from pesticides, free from herbicides, free from GMO.
 Soil health, nitrogen runoff, and water use must be addressed.
 How?

 Van Trump Conference 2017

 Innovation, both internal and external to the industry may just be the solution.
-Continuing on the conversations started at the highly successful Davos on the Delta conference in May, iSelect has partnered with The Van Trump Report as a lead sponsor of the Van Trump Conference 2017.
+Continuing on the conversations started at the highly successful iSelect conference in May, iSelect has partnered with The Van Trump Report as a lead sponsor of the Van Trump Conference 2017.
 On December 6 in Kansas City, many of these questions will be asked, discussed and, hopefully, answered.
 While we all know that there are no easy answers to the challenging issues facing the agriculture industry, The Van Trump Report and iSelect are leading the way to start the dialogue needed to innovate the industry through to a successful conclusion.